‘Why should I consume less?’ he asked. To which came a polite reply,’ Why do you think that you should consume more Sir?’.

 When you let go of the fear that this may be the last piece at this offer (if you need it, you will buy it anyway),

-Minimalism becomes the beginning of freedom, gratification and a luxury.
+Minimalism becomes the beginning of freedom, gratification, and luxury.

 When you accept GIVING as a new norm, things you own don’t rule you anymore.